Snaacky/thewiki/docs/guides/torrenting.md

 ### How To Port Forward

+!!!warning
-> This guide is not applicable to VPN users.
+This guide is not applicable to VPN users.
 If you are using one, please check with your VPN service provider and see if it allows port forwarding, as well as any instructions they might provide you with.
 If it does not, there is nothing you can do about it and it also has nothing to do with your router - either disable your VPN, or choose a different VPN service provider that allows port forwarding. {.is-warning}
+!!!

 The port used by your client can be found in Settings > Connection.
 Avoid using the [well-known ports](https://en.wikipedia.org/wiki/List_of_TCP_and_UDP_port_numbers#Well-known_ports) and the [registered ports](https://en.wikipedia.org/wiki/List_of_TCP_and_UDP_port_numbers#Registered_ports).
 To simplify - and preferably, use the ports from [49152 or higher](https://en.wikipedia.org/wiki/Ephemeral_port) to avoid interference with other services as well as being blocked by your ISP on some lower number ports.

-!!!
+!!!info

-> Use https://canyouseeme.org/ to check if this port is open.
+Use https://canyouseeme.org/ to check if this port is open.
 If it already is, you can skip this instruction.
 If you are already portforwarding via a VPN, often times, it will show your port as unopened.
 However, this is completely normal because those ports are ephemeral and only opened when you're actively uploading/downloading something.
-> !!!

 !!!

+!!!info
-> If you are already port forwarding via a VPN, often times, it will show your port as closed.
+If you are already port forwarding via a VPN, often times, it will show your port as closed.
 However, this is completely normal since those ports are ephemeral and only opened up when you are actively uploading/downloading something.
-> !!!
+!!!

 The easy way to do this is with UPnP - though it is considered a security risk by some, this is something enabled by default on both your router and in qBittorrent.
 It will automatically open the port needed by your torrent client without needing to manually change router settings.
 You can find and enable this on your torrent client and your router's settings (by logging into it).